The 38 Most Common Wedding Cake Decorating Techniques, Defined

-You already know that your cake is going to be a major part of your wedding day—not to mention looking at cakes and trying different flavors is one of the most fun parts about planning, right?
-If you're in the process of choosing a wedding cake baker or deciding exactly how your cake should look, it can be helpful to know the basic wedding cake decoration terms and techniques.
-We've outlined the most common ones below (and included some real-life wedding cake ideas as examples) so that you can go into your tasting appointment feeling confident and ready to describe your vision.
+You already know that your cake is going to be a major part of your wedding day—not to mention looking at inspiration and figuring out how to decorate a wedding cake is one of the most fun parts about planning, right?
+If you're in the process of choosing a wedding cake baker or deciding exactly how your cake should look, it can be helpful to peruse ideas and decorations for a wedding cake (including the latest cake trends) ahead of your tasting appointment.
+We've defined the most common types of cake decorations below and included some real-life wedding cake ideas as examples so that you can go into your tasting appointment feeling confident and ready to describe your vision.

 1. Basket Weave